Chelsea486MHz/Daiscord/README.md

 # Interact with your Discord users with custom AI endpoints

 dAIscord allows you to add custom AI bots to your server.

-Their AI can be customized from OpenAI's GPT4 to custom models using Dalai.
+An OpenAI API key is required.

-# Usage with Mobula
+# Usage with Docker Compose

-[Mobula](https://github.com/Chelsea486MHz/mobula) is a Python Flask wrapper for [Dalai](https://github.com/cocktailpeanut/dalai) that allows running it as a web service and provides token-based authentication.

 You can now use Docker Compose to orchestrate multiple bots for your server and easily deploy them: